 Install Google Analytics & Measure Your Successes

-Before you begin blogging and sharing your content, set up Google Analytics so you can track the progress of your website.
+Before you publish your first post and begin sharing your content, set up Google Analytics so you can track the progress of your website.
 Google Analytics is a free tool that lets you track almost every aspect of your site's performance, Know where your visitors are coming from.
-Find out which blog posts and pages perform the best.
+Find out which posts and pages perform the best.
 See how long people spend on each page.

 Use a Real Favicon